neoskx/examples-xiao-shop/README.md

 This is an mock application that I used to learn large-scale distributed system

+## What is for
+1. Learn how to deploy microservices to azure(or other cloud providers)
+2. Learn kafka
+3. Learn load balancer

 ## Overview

 Goal: Create an e-commerce platform with the following microservices: